 Top Management Is A Long Way To Go

-Most mid level managers are in a delusion that this is just an ongoing phase towards the top management tier.
+Most mid-level managers delve that this is just an ongoing phase towards the top management tier.

-Yes, it is true, but the jump is a huge one and it is very likely that the organizational structure will be rigid and test your mettle in this area for a long time.
+Yes, it is true, but the jump is a huge one, and the organizational structure will likely be rigid and test your mettle in this area for a long time.

-On average, an employee is "stuck" in the middle management role for about 7 years.
+On average, an employee is "stuck" in the middle management role for about seven years.

-The people in the upper level suite are not going anywhere.
-In most cases, the front line shoes of the executive tier will be filled by outsiders.
-This increases frustration and demotivation in middle managers.
+The people in the upper-level suite are not going anywhere.
+In most cases, the front-line shoes of the executive tier will be filled by outsiders.
+It increases frustration and demotivation in middle managers.